drapado/wageningen_latex_phd_thesis_template/README.md

 ## Acknowledgements

 [Arend Ligtenberg](https://www.wageningenur.nl/en/Persons/Arend-Ligtenberg.htm) from the Laboratory of Geo-Information Science and Remote Sensing (Wageningen University) is the main person behind this template.
 He designed the whole thing in 2006 for his own [thesis](http://edepot.wur.nl/40696).
-Minor adjustments were made by Kim Calders (2014), Ben deVries (2015), Loïc Dutrieux (2016), and myself (2025).
+Minor adjustments were made by Kim Calders (2014), Ben deVries (2015), Loïc Dutrieux (2016), and myself, [David Rapado-Rincon](https://research.wur.nl/en/persons/david-rapado-rincon) (2025).
 Big thanks to them.

 Good luck finalizing your thesis,